 An unresolved bug in Google G Suite makes this attack almost impossible to detect

 The bug we show you in this attack was reported to Google on December 4, 2019, by the author of this article.
-Google flagged the bug as “intended behaviour.”
+Google flagged the bug as “intended behavior.”
 Sadly, this means that the bug will continue to work.
-Nevertheless, we will not publish technical details on how to exploit this behaviour.
+Nevertheless, we will not publish technical details on how to exploit this behavior.